mercadopago/cart-opencart/README.md

 * Store buyer’s card for fast checkout.
 * Accept tickets, bank transfer and account money in addition to cards.
 * Accept Mercado Pago's discount coupons.

-**Ticket Checkout**

-This feature allows merchants to have a customized ticket checkout, according to each country's ticket method (i.e Boleto in Brazil, RapiPago in Argentina, etc).
-Thus, it will be possible to customize its look and feel, customers won’t be redirected away to complete the payment, and it will also reduce the checkout steps, improving conversion rates.
-The ticket link will be shown and when the customer click on it, another tab with the ticket will be opened.

 * All checkouts are available for Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela*